brad-redlien/brad-redlien.github.io/projects/metasploit-psexec.md

 #### 3. C2 Connection: Sysmon’s Network Connection Log

-After confirming in (2) Execution Stage that the malicious PsExec service launched `cmd.exe` as a wrapper to execute an obfuscated PowerShell stager, I next checked Sysmon Event ID 3 to determine if the payload initiated a C2 connection.
-As detailed below, the Sysmon Event ID 3 entry proved that the obfuscated PowerShell stager established a C2 session from the Windows 10 machine to the attacker.
+After confirming in (2) Execution Stage that the malicious PsExec service launched `cmd.exe` as a wrapper to execute an obfuscated PowerShell stager, I next checked `Sysmon Event ID 3` to determine if the payload initiated a C2 connection.
+As detailed below, the `Sysmon Event ID 3` entry proved that the obfuscated PowerShell stager established a C2 session from the Windows 10 machine to the attacker.

-Event ID 3 in Sysmon records detailed network connection telemetry, including the process image, Process GUID, source/destination IP addresses, ports, and protocol.
+`Sysmon Event ID 3` records detailed network connection telemetry, including the process image, Process GUID, source/destination IP addresses, ports, and protocol.

   ![Image 29](/assets/img/metasploit-psexec/37.png)
   ![Image 30](/assets/img/metasploit-psexec/37.1.png)

-The above screenshots show Sysmon Event ID 3 records documenting the outbound C2 connection from the Windows 10 machine to the attacker:
+The above screenshots show `Sysmon Event ID 3` records documenting the outbound C2 connection from the Windows 10 machine to the attacker:

 -   `C:\Windows\SysWOW64\WindowsPowerShell\v1.0\powershell.exe` initiated the C2 connection.

--   The ProcessGuid matches the PowerShell process created by `cmd.exe` in the Execution Stage (Event ID 1).
+-   The ProcessGuid matches the PowerShell process created by `cmd.exe` in the Execution Stage (`Sysmon Event ID 1`).

--   The User entry shows that it ran under NT AUTHORITY/SYSTEM, which means that the attacker had full admin level control over the Windows 10 machine.
+-   The User entry shows that it ran under `NT AUTHORITY/SYSTEM`, which means that the attacker had full admin level control over the Windows 10 machine.

 -   Connection details: